-The protein citrullinome networks for midbrain of control and PD groups, are shown in Figures 8A and 8B, respectively.
-As summarised in the Venn diagram in Figure 8C, 19 protein hits were identified as citrullinated targets specific to PD midbrain, while 130 were only identified in control midbrain, and further 48 citrullinated protein hits were common to both control and PD midbrain.
-KEGG pathways associated to the midbrain citrullinomes were 4 for PD only, 25 for control and further 12 KEGG pathways were identified as common between control and PD midbrain; these are listed in Table 2.

-The four KEGG pathways identified to be specific for the citrullinome of PD midbrain, but not associated to the citrullinome of the control midbrain were inflammatory related: "Apoptosis"; "Staphylococcus aureus infection"; and "Bacterial invasion of epithelial cells".
+In the midbrain, fewer citrullinated protein hits were identified in the PD model than in the controls/shams.
+The protein citrullinome networks for midbrains of control and PD groups are shown in Figure 5A,B, respectively.
+As summarised in the Venn diagram in Figure 5C, 19 protein hits were identified as citrullinated targets specific to the PD midbrain, while 130 were only identified in the control midbrain, and further 48 citrullinated protein hits were common to both the control and PD midbrain.
+The KEGG pathways associated with the midbrain citrullinomes were 4 for PD only, 25 for control, and a further 12 KEGG pathways were identified as common between control and PD midbrain; these are listed in Table 1.
+The four KEGG pathways identified to be specific for the citrullinome of PD midbrain but not associated with the citrullinome of the control midbrain were inflammatory related: "Apoptosis"; "Staphylococcus aureus infection"; "Bacterial invasion of epithelial cells".
 In addition, "Arrhythmogenic right ventricular cardiomyopathy" was unique to the PD model.